boostorg/redis/README.md

 * Provides a way to limit how long the execution of a single request should last.
+* WARNING: If the timer fires after the request has been sent but before the response has been received, the connection will be closed.
-* WARNING: It is usually a better idea to have a healthy checker than adding per request timeout, see cpp20_subscriber.cpp for an example.
+* It is usually a better idea to have a healthy checker than adding per request timeout, see cpp20_subscriber.cpp for an example.

 ```cpp